How to fill out a 1099 NEC form

 If youโ€™re working with contractors outside of the US, you typically wonโ€™t need to fill out a 1099 NEC form, although there are exceptions.
 Instead, youโ€™ll likely need to file an IRS Form W-8BEN from the contractor.

-Payoneer WFM simplifies this task by collecting and storing tax forms, while our AOR service ensures compliance with local labor laws and tax obligations in over 160 countries.
+Payoneer Workforce Management simplifies this task by offering guidance on collecting and storing tax forms, while our AOR service helps you mitigate misclassification risks to stay compliant with local labor laws and tax obligations in over 160 countries.

 Who needs to file a 1099-NEC?

-If any of the following applies, you need to file a 1099-NEC:
+If any of the following apply, you need to file a 1099-NEC:

 #Category